 Aside from the colorways mentioned above, the brand made sure to come up with other color choices for this vintage silhouette ensuring that there’s one available for whichever type of personality regardless of gender.
 This includes neutral shades like the Adidas Gazelle in grey or beige and the Adidas Gazelle in light grey or brown.
 Fun, colorful shades are also offered which include the Adidas Gazelle in yellow or purple as well as the Adidas Gazelle burgundy.

-The Difference between Adidas Gazelle OG and Adidas Gazelle
+The difference between Adidas Gazelle OG and Adidas Gazelle

 Since the inception of the iconic classic shoe, the Adidas Gazelle, it has been through various design iterations.
 One of the significant variations of the shoe is the one that is sometimes called the “Adidas Gazelle 2” which was released several years after the original.
 How does it differ from the Adidas Gazelle OG?
 Let’s break down the apparent differences between the two silhouettes.

-The shape or the profile of the updated version can be quickly pointed out as the original Gazelle displays a more “pointed shape” from the heel to the front.
+The shape of the updated version can be quickly pointed out as the original Gazelle displays a more “pointed shape” from the heel to the front.
 It looks sleeker as well, but instances are that it may be a little narrow on foot.
 The original’s tongue is also shorter compared to the Gazelle 2.
 The branding on the two silhouettes also differs as the OG is constant with its gold branding.
 Also, the heel branding of the two shoes is different since the OG only presents the signature Trefoil Adidas logo while the Gazelle 2 has “Adidas” under the Trefoil branding on its heel.

 Another difference is the toebox as the Gazelle OG looks much shorter and slimmer.
 The larger and wider toe box of the Gazelle 2 is considered favorable by those with wider feet.
 The price also differs for the two versions of the shoe.
 The OG is sold with a slightly higher price tag than the version 2.
 Weight also displays dissimilarity between the two silhouettes as the original model is much lighter compared to the Gazelle 2.